Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Discussion

-The results described in Sec.~\ref{sec:results} provide useful insights on the intricate response of the NV$^{-}$ to local strain and electric fields.
-For instance, the asymmetric evolution of the excited states with strain appears to be more prominent when the strain has both transverse and parallel components to the NV$_{\text{z}}$ axis.
-This behavior, emerging from the absence of inversion symmetry on the NV centre, should provide a means of differentiating local compressive versus tensile strains.
-On the other hand, from the relative energy shifts and splitting under $\varepsilon_{\langle1, 1, 1\rangle}$ and $\varepsilon_{\langle1, -1, 1\rangle}$ shown in Fig.~\ref{fig:1}, one could argue that the singlet transition is more reliable at differentiating transverse versus longitudinal strains than the triplet transition.
+Overall, the results described in Sec.~\ref{sec:results} provide useful insights on the intricate response of the NV$^{-}$ to local strain and electric fields.
+Firstly, the asymmetric evolution of the excited states with strain appears to be more prominent when the strain has both transverse and parallel components to the NV$_{\text{z}}$ axis.
+This behavior, emerging from the absence of inversion symmetry on the NV$^{-}$ center, should provide a means of differentiating local compressive versus tensile strains.
+On the other hand, from the relative energy shifts and splitting under $\varepsilon_{[1,1,1]}$ and $\varepsilon_{[1,-1,1]}$ shown in Fig.~\ref{fig:1}, one could argue that the singlet transition is more reliable at differentiating transverse versus longitudinal strains than the triplet transition.
 This could be an interesting application of the singlet transitions in the NV$^{-}$ for local strain sensing: the triplet manifold reacts to both longitudinal and transverse strains (via shifts and splitting of the optical line, respectively), while the singlet reacts (splits) most prominently only to transverse components of strain.
 In essence, correlated high-resolution measurements in which both the triplet and singlet transitions are interrogated through resonant excitations should provide useful information about strain propagation through diamond at the nanoscale.
-Further, given the increasing interest in studying closely-positioned NV$^-$ centers in diamond ~\cite{Lozovoi2021, Ji2024, Delord2024, Delord2024-2}, these proposed measurements could serve as useful probes for possible NV--NV interactions mediated via strain.